GoFundMe campaign raises thousands of pounds in hours for family who have 'lost everything' in Haxby house fire

-A FUNDRAISING campaign has been launched to help a family who has "lost everything" in a devastating house fire in Haxby, and has raised thousands of pounds within hours.
+A FUNDRAISING campaign has been launched to help a family who has "lost everything" in a devastating house fire in Haxby, and within hours had raised thousands of pounds.

 Five fire crews attended the scene of the blaze yesterday evening (Friday) on Garths End and tackled the flames after the house was struck by lightning, according to North Yorkshire Fire and Rescue Service.